 - Please switch out your mask for one of ours provided upon entry.
 It must be worn properly (covering mouth and nose) at all times.

 - We are requesting two (2) metre distancing in the hallways.

 - Items may be dropped off at the Robertson Avenue entrance and put on the cart right inside the door.
 Please label clearly.

 - Any violation of these rules may result in visiting privileges being revoked.

 - Rules are subject to change.

 Who can be a caregiver?

-- Each resident may have an unlimited number of caregivers.
+- Each resident may designate four (4) caregivers.

 - A caregiver application must be completed, submitted and approved.
 The caregiver application can be downloaded below.

 - Examples of caregivers include family members who provide meaningful connections, a privately hired caregiver, paid companions and translators.